WICN Artist of the Month, October 2022: Wayne Shorter

 With the breakup of the quintet, Davis broke to jazz fusion in 1970 as an unofficial leader in this new genre via the seminal album Bitches Brew.
 Shorter coalesced with current Davis sidemen John McLaughlin (guitar) and Chick Corea (piano), with musicianship establishing a high-octane hybrid of rock rhythm and jazz chordal synergy.

-At this point in his musical career, Shorter would transistion from tenor sax to soprano sax, playing the soprano saxophone on the Davis album In a Silent Way (Columbia, 1969) and on his own Super Nova (BlueNote, 1969) again with side men Chick Corea and John McLaughlin, future leaders of two of the most dynamic and impactful bands of the jazz fusion period, Return to Forever and The Mahivishnu Orchestra, respectively.
+At this point in his musical career, Shorter would transition from tenor sax to soprano sax, playing the soprano saxophone on the Davis album In a Silent Way (Columbia, 1969) and on his own Super Nova (BlueNote, 1969) again with side men Chick Corea and John McLaughlin, future leaders of two of the most dynamic and impactful bands of the jazz fusion period, Return to Forever and The Mahivishnu Orchestra, respectively.
 But most importantly, from a current evolving musical direction, he was developing a relationship with post-bop minimalist electric pianist Joe Zawinul, also in the Davis lineup for this series of recordings.

-Shorter and Zawinul (along with original drummer Mislov Vitouš) would merge their musical orbits to form a highly developmental/avant-garde jazz fusion quintet, drawing on Zawinul’s eclectic, sparse melodies and the synthesized sound of his electric piano, coupled with Shorter’s restrained and economical approach with a now legendary tone and style on the soprano saxophone.
+Shorter and Zawinul (along with original bassist Mislov Vitouš) would merge their musical orbits to form a highly developmental/avant-garde jazz fusion quintet, drawing on Zawinul’s eclectic, sparse melodies and the synthesized sound of his electric piano, coupled with Shorter’s restrained and economical approach with a now legendary tone and style on the soprano saxophone.
 The two lead instruments were set against a backdrop of exceptional ever-changing drummers, and also Jaco Pastorius’ later domination with the fretless electric bass, setting the driving pulse of the band.
 As primary composer and unofficial leader of the band, Zawinul’s melodic improvisations, layers and invented electronic affects and sound, would be countered when Shorter would step in with leads that were sparse and subtle, choosing a more free jazz approach.

 From 1970 to 1986, with many changes in lineup, Weather Report would produce several Grammy-Award nominated albums.
 The 1977 release Heavy Weather became the band’s most successful recording, selling over 500,000 copies, driven in part by the chart-topping composition Birdland, “the band’s biggest hit, propulsive and danceable, highlighting Pastorius’ singing bass lines and Zawinul’s synthesized ensemble brass, became a pop hit and later became a jazz standard.”